Funding Opportunity: Change Capital

 - Rural Health Centers

 Implementation projects, developed by health centers in partnership with the NFF, will vary.
 Examples of projects considered for funding may include:

-- Launch an effort to improve the financial literacy and capacity to communicate the organization's financial story to key staff and the board.
+- Launch an effort to improve the financial literacy and capacity to communicate the organization's financial story to key staff and board members.